srikat/bricksextras/readme.txt

 == Changelog ==
 Changelog page: https://bricksextras.com/changelog/

+= 1.6.9 ( Mar 27, 2026 ) =
+* [Color Scheme Toggle] - New element for toggling dark/light/system mode for Bricks color schemes with included view transitions.
+* [General] - All <canvas> elements will now redraw colors when Bricks' color mode toggles from dark/light (applies to charts, QR codes, and audio waveforms).
+* [General Conditions] - Added "Current Taxonomy Term is" and "Current Taxonomy Term is descendant of" conditions.
+* [FluentCart Conditions] - Added "user just purchased" condition for use on receipt pages.
+* [Page Tour] - Added an option to customize arrow size.
+* [Lightbox] - Will now pause Bricks' video elements when moving between grouped lightboxes.
+* [Header Search] - Placeholder text and screen reader label can now be set independently.
+* [Header Search] - Fixed open button still focusable if hidden behind search form.
+* [Media Player] - Fixed issue causing "Reset on play" not to work on iOS when on low battery mode.
+* [Media Player Audio] - Fix issue causing artist name not visible if not using a playlist.
+* [WooCommerce Conditions] - Fix "product in cart" not working if condition used inside filtered loop.
+* [Site Breadcrumbs] - Added option to use icons/svgs for separators.
+* [Site Breadcrumbs] - Added inline display option to allow text to wrap as one line.

 = 1.6.8 ( Feb 18, 2026 ) =
 * [Toast Notification] - Stable release.